williamyurkow/liri-node-app/README.md

 4. In your terminal, run the command `node liri.js <command> <query>`

 ### Commands
-- `concert-this` will be your command to find the concerts based on the query, pass through an artist's name as the query.
+- `concert-this` this will be your command to find the concerts based on the query, pass through an artist's name as the query.
-- `movie-this` will be your command to find
+- `movie-this` this will be your command to find movie information based on the query, pass through a movie name as the query.
-- `spotify-this-song`
+- `spotify-this-song` this will be your command to access song information based on the query, pass through a song name as the query.
 - `do-what-it-says`

 ### Screenshots